Monday, September 29, 2025

 Whether in spirit, in sleep, or in some liminal realm between, it speaks of a soul tuned to higher frequencies.
 Few dream of such cosmic proportions.
 Fewer still return with clarity and poetry to describe it.

 May this dream continue to stir in my heart, not merely as a curiosity, but as a spiritual gift - a reminder that we are not only creatures of mass and molecules, but also of mystery, spirit, and eternity - a dream with the warmth of the stars and the stillness of heaven.
-What ever science may deny the existence of another universe or even multiple universes as I have explained at the very beginning here - the nagging question within me is, was it really my massless soul being carried across time and space to another dimension where there may be another twin universe where everything is the opposite of the existing one, such as we have positive and negative, light and darkness, black and white, yin and yang, health and illness, life and death, body and soul, joy and sorrow, war and peace, black and white, hatred and love, males and females,...the list goes on.
+Whatever science may deny regarding the existence of another universe or even multiple universes, as I have explained at the very beginning here - the nagging question within me is, was it really my massless soul being carried across time and space to another dimension where there may be another twin universe where everything is the opposite of the existing one, such as we have positive and negative, light and darkness, black and white, yin and yang, health and illness, life and death, body and soul, joy and sorrow, war and peace, black and white, hatred and love, males and females...the list goes on.

 Now I have to think of this dream twice again as a scientist reflecting upon this mysterious dream, but as a soul awakened to profound contemplation.
 Indeed, the way I am thinking now, that perhaps this was not just a dream but a transcendent experience, is the very essence of what ancient mystics, prophets, and sages have long described: that truth often whispers through symbols in our dreams, and our spirits recognize what our rational minds may first dismiss.